-3.11.2 Workplace Violence Defined.

-Workplace violence includes, but is not limited to, the following:

-- Threats of any kind. - Threatening, physically aggressive, or violent behavior, such as intimidation of or attempts to instill fear in others. - Stalking. - Sending threatening or intimidating email, texts handwritten notes of voice messages; other behavior that suggests a propensity towards violence, including belligerent speech, excessive arguing or swearing, sabotage, or threats to sabotage District property, or a demonstrated pattern of refusal to follow District policies and procedures. - Defacing District property or causing physical damage to the facilities; or - Bringing weapons or firearms of any kind on District premises, in District parking lots, or while conducting District business. - 3.11.3 The District will comply with all requirements for a Violence in the Workplace Program, effective July 1, 2024.
-All employees and volunteers will be provided with a copy of the Program and may request copies of the Violent Incident Log that will be maintained as part of this program.
-This includes temporary restraining orders against harassment, as defined, or other violence of threat of violence in the workplace effective in 2025, pursuant to California law. - 3.11.4 Restraining orders.
-Pursuant to California law, effective in September 2020, the District, on its own initiative or at the documented request of a manager or employee, may apply to a court for the issuance of a gun violence restraining order prohibiting individuals with objectively established mental health issues from possessing a firearm.
-This right will be exercised in the discretion of the District and will only be initiated based on objective and verifiable information.
-Any employee who believes that such a restraining order may be appropriate should raise the issue with the Fire Chief in a confidential manner. - 3.11.5 Reporting.
+3.7.2 Workplace Violence Defined.
+Workplace violence includes, but is not limited to, the following: (a) threats of any kind; (b) threatening, physically aggressive, or violent behavior, such as intimidation of or attempts to instill fear in others; (c) other behavior that suggests a propensity towards violence, including belligerent speech, excessive arguing or swearing, sabotage, or threats to sabotage District property, or a demonstrated pattern of refusal to follow District policies and procedures; (d) defacing District property or causing physical damage to the facilities; or (e) bringing weapons or firearms of any kind on District premises, in District parking lots, or while conducting District business.

+3.7.3 Reporting.
 If any worker observes or becomes aware of any of the above-listed actions or behavior by any person in or around the District premises or otherwise in connection with District business, he or she should notify the Fire Chief immediately.
-Workers also should notify the Fire Chief if any restraining order is in effect, or if a potentially violent non-work-related situation exists that could result in violence in the workplace. - 3.11.6 Investigation.
+Workers also should notify the Fire Chief if any restraining order is in effect, or if a potentially violent non-work-related situation exists that could result in violence in the workplace.

+3.7.4 Investigation.
 All reports of workplace violence will be taken seriously and will be investigated promptly and thoroughly.
 In appropriate circumstances, the District will inform the reporting individual of the results of the investigation.
-The District will not tolerate retaliation against any worker who reports workplace violence. - 3.11.7 Corrective Action and Discipline.
+The District will not tolerate retaliation against any worker who reports workplace violence.

+3.7.5 Corrective Action and Discipline.
 If the District determines that workplace violence has occurred, effective remedial action and/or discipline will be taken in accordance with the circumstances involved.
-Any worker, officer, contractor, consultant, or vendor determined by the District to be responsible for workplace violence will be subject to appropriate disciplinary action up to and including termination.
+Any worker, officer, contractor, consultant, or vendor determined by the District to be responsible for workplace violence will be subject to appropriate disciplinary action upper and including termination.

-3.12 Use of Personal Automobile
+3.8 Use of Personal Automobile

-- 3.12.1 Employees working in a position with a job description requiring the use of a personal automobile may be required to use their personal automobile on District business.
-Such employees will periodically be required to show proof of a valid California Driver's License and current insurance.
+3.8.1 Employees working in a position with a job description requiring the use of a personal automobile may be required to use their personal automobile on District business.
+Such employees periodically will be required to show proof of a valid California Driver's License and current insurance.
 They also will be required to have a good driving record, which will be checked on an annual basis.
-If the driving record shows the employee to be an "at-risk" driver, it may result in reclassification into a different position or termination. - 3.12.2 All volunteers are advised that while using their personal vehicles they are subject to all provisions of the California Vehicle Code - 3.12.3 Any volunteer driving a personal vehicle in response to an emergency call shall respond directly to the closest fire station, park in a provided area, and provide staffing to available apparatus. - 3.12.4 The District assumes no responsibility or liability for personal vehicles used by volunteers responding to the station or direct to a call.
+If the driving record shows the employee to be an "at-risk" driver, it may result in reclassification into a different position or termination.

+3.8.2 All volunteers are advised that while using their personal vehicles they are subject to all provisions of the California Vehicle Code

+3.8.3 Any volunteer driving a personal vehicle in response to an emergency call shall respond directly to the closest fire station, park in a provided area, and provide staffing to available apparatus.

+3.8.4 The District assumes no responsibility or liability for personal vehicles used by volunteers responding to the station or direct to a call.
 The District assumes no responsibility for personal vehicles parked at the scene of a call while the vehicle owner provides aid.
 All use of personal vehicles enroute to or from or during provision of emergency service is done at the risk of the vehicle owner.

-3.13 Dress Code
+3.9 Dress Code